giarcjc/ombud-api-test/server/api-docs.md

   * `?productId`:

-  Returns the counts of all complaint documents for a given product Id.
+  Returns the document counts of all complaint documents for a given product Id.

    * Example:
       * Request: `api/v1/complaints/products?productId=payday%20loans`